 My main areas of research span from the Philosophy and Ethics of Technology, Data Science, and Tech Policy to the Philosophy of Mind, Philosophy of Science, agency, and action.

-Outside of philosophy, I enjoy hiking in the mountains.
-My non-philosophical life goal is to visit all national parks in the United States.
-I like wildlife, and I am an advocate for animal well-being.
-My future projects will undoubtedly include animal welfare in the technosocial world.
+Outside of philosophy, Syed enjoys hiking in the mountains.
+His non-philosophical life goal is to visit all national parks in the United States.
+He likes wildlife and is an advocate for animal well-being.
+His future projects will undoubtedly include animal welfare in the technosocial world.